llonzarich/Decision-Tree-Classifier/README.md

 # Decision Tree Classifier Implementation and Evaluation

 ## Project Overview
-This project implements a decision tree classifier from scratch using the Top Down Induction for Decision Tree (TDIDT) algorithm and evaluating performance on various data subsets.
-Significant attention is placed on the underlying mathematical logic of recursive partition.
+This project implements a decision tree classifier from scratch using the Top Down Induction for Decision Tree (TDIDT) algorithm.

+# Key Focuses
+* **Recursive partitioning:** Built the tree from the ground up, with significant attention placed on the underlying mathematical logic.
+* **Mathematical Logic:** Performed entropy calculations and information gain to determine optimal splits.
+* **Performance Evaluation:** Validatied model accuracy across various data subsets.

 ## Technology Stack
 * **Language:** Python